npm/rfcs/accepted/0000-npm-extension-manifest-repairs.md

   - Apply peer-related `transformManifest` changes before virtual package / peer-set identity is calculated for linked installs.
   - Record the root extension hash and affected package provenance in the lockfile.
   - Re-run `transformManifest` across candidate manifests when the selected extension file changes instead of using the selector-based selective re-resolution model from `packageExtensions`.
+  - Preserve extension-created edges and provenance when loading the linked actual tree, following the `packageExtensions` actual-tree fix in https://github.com/npm/cli/issues/9568 and https://github.com/npm/cli/pull/9569.
   - Ensure extension-influenced edges participate in peer resolution, deduplication, auditing, lifecycle-script policy, and all install strategies.
   - Surface extension provenance through edge and node explanation data.